 The physicians and staff at the Kaufman Eye Institute take great pride in helping less fortunate countries receive the eye care that is much needed.
 Click here to learn about our most recent medical mission.

 The macula is the central area of the retina that allows you to see fine details clearly.
 This tissue is necessary to convert the light rays that enter your eye in signals that are sent through your optic nerve to the brain to be seen as images.

 Damage or distortion of this important tissue causes blurred vision, making it difficult to perform tasks both at near and far like reading and driving.

 Your eye is filled with a gel-like substance called the vitroues.
 This vitreous lies in front of the macula.
-The macula normally lies flat against the back of the eye, like film lying in the back of a camera.
-As you age, the vitreous gel shrinks and pulls away from the macula, and usually separation occurs from the retina without negative effect on your retina other than some new floaters.
+The macula normally lies flat against the back of the eye, like film in the back of a camera.
+As you age, the vitreous gel shrinks, pulling away from the macula, causing separation to occur from the retina without any negative effect on your retina other than some new floaters.
 However, in some cases scar tissue develops on the macula.
 This scar tissue, sometimes called fibrosis, can warp and shrink, causing the retina to wrinkle or bulge.
-It is this 'wrinkling' process that has lead some Eye Mds to call this process a 'wrinkle' in your retina when describing it to patients.
+It is this 'wrinkling' process that has lead some doctors to call this process a 'wrinkle' in your retina when describing it to patients.

 Symptoms of macular pucker range from mild to severe and may involve one or both eyes.
 Symptoms occur that include:

 Remember, if the macula is the only tissue involved, you do not lose your vision completely.
 The only area of vision affected by this disease is the central vision, so your side vision would remain intact unless you have other eye disease affecting it.